TDT4290-CiDev/frontend/README.md

 Before you start coding, you must set up automatic linter and prettier in your editor.
 For atom you do the following:

-- Install the packages 'linter-eslint' and 'prettier-atom'
+- Install the packages `linter-eslint`, `linter-stylelint` and `prettier-atom`
-- Open settings for the package 'prettier-atom' and activate 'ESLint Integration' and 'Format Files on Save'
+- Open settings for the package 'prettier-atom' and activate 'ESLint Integration', 'Stylelint Integration' and 'Format Files on Save'

 For other editors, google it...